unyt-org/datex-core-js-legacy/docs/manual/1 Introduction.md

 ### Creating DATEX-compatible classes

-Per default, most native JavaScript types (Arrays, Maps, Sets, primitive values, JSON Objects) are compatible with DATEX.
-This means that they can be converted to an equivalent DATEX representation and shared between endpoints.

-Instances of custom classes are mapped to a generic DATEX object representation per default and thus loose their class type and prototypes.

 With the `@sync` decorator, a class can be bound to a new DATEX type.

 All instance properties decorated with `@property` are bound to the DATEX value and also visible when the value is shared between endpoints.